royceljh/CS5228-ML-Project/README.md

     > python train.py --model "lasso_models"
     > python train.py --model "ridge_models"
     ```
-    This will train a specific model type for 25 times (25-folds).
-After training the model weights will be stored at `train/models/lgbm_models/0..24.pkl`
+    This will train a specific allowable models from the list <b>['lgbm', 'xgb', 'tabnet', 'catboost', 'linear', 'lasso', 'ridge']</b> for 25 times (25-folds).
+After each training run, the model weights will be stored at
+    `train/models/lgbm_models/0..24.pkl`
     `train/models/xgb_models/0..24.pkl`
     etc..

+- To train the model without using the pre-generated training csv, add the preprocess flag.
+(This will start preprocessing the original `train.csv` before each training run)
+    ```
+    > python train.py --model "lgbm_models" --preprocess
+    ```
 ## Inference
+The file `pipeline/inference/inference.py` has one flag
+- <b>Flags</b>
+  “–preprocess”: whether to sart preprocess the test.csv

-* Use `inference.py` in the `inference` folder to run inference on the preprocessed test dataframe `test_df.csv`.
+* Run `pipeline/inference/inference.py` to perform on the preprocessed test dataframe `test_df.csv`.
-* This will run the [ensemble model](#Model-overview-of-our-final-submission) using the optimial weights to combine the individual model predictions using weighted averaging.
     ```
     > python inference.py
     ```
+    This will run the [list of models](#Model-overview-of-our-final-submission) using the optimial weights to combine the individual model predictions using weighted averaging.

+* Run it with --preprocess flag, to start processing the test.csv from scratch (Optional)
+    ```
+    python inference.py --preprocess
+    ```
-* After running inference, it will generate a `submission.csv` in the same directory
+    After running inference, it will generate a `submission.csv` in the same directory

 ### Team 49
 | Team member | Workload |